SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Barkskin

-Armor class is set to 16.
+AC is set to 16.

 * Forest Barrier